Charles Talbot, 1st Duke of Shrewsbury: Exile

-For the next seven years Shrewsbury lived abroad, chiefly at Rome, whence in 1701 he wrote a celebrated letter to Lord Somers expressing his abhorrence of public life and declaring that if he had a son he "would sooner bind him to a cobbler than a courtier, and a hangman than a statesman".
+From 1700 until 1705, Shrewsbury lived abroad, chiefly at Rome, whence in 1701 he wrote a celebrated letter to Lord Somers expressing his abhorrence of public life and declaring that if he had a son he "would sooner bind him to a cobbler than a courtier, and a hangman than a statesman".
 He also visited France and Switzerland.

-Recalled from exile and the accession of Anne

-On the accession of Queen Anne the Whig leaders made an ineffectual attempt to persuade Shrewsbury to return to office.
-He returned at last to England on 30 December 1705.
-Upon his return to England, Shrewsbury concentrated on the construction of Heythrop Park.
+After the accession of Queen Anne in 1702 the Whig leaders, Godolphin and Marlborough made ineffectual attempts to persuade Shrewsbury to return to office.
+In April 1705 he left Rome for Venice, then for Augsburg, where he married Countess Adelhida Paleotti on 9 September 1705.
+He returned to England on 30 December 1705.

-Lord Chamberlain and Lord Treasurer
+Under Queen Anne

 He took his seat in the House of Lords in January 1706.
+Upon his return to England, Shrewsbury concentrated on the construction of Heythrop Park, eschewed London society and court politics.

-He gradually became alienated from his old political associates, and in 1710 he accepted the post of Lord Chamberlain in the Tory administration, to which the queen appointed him without the knowledge of Godolphin and Marlborough; his wife was at the same time made a Lady of the Bedchamber.
+However, he gradually became alienated from his old political associates, and in 1710 he accepted the post of Lord Chamberlain in the Tory administration, to which the queen appointed him without the knowledge of Godolphin and Marlborough; his wife was at the same time made a Lady of the Bedchamber.

+Shrewsbury played a vital role as a conciliator between Robert Harley, the Earl of Oxford and Henry St John, 1st Viscount Bolingbroke.
+He was an early supporter of the Tory efforts to negotiate peace with France to end the War of the Spanish Succession, concerned at the negative financial impact it was having on landowners.
+However, he was uncomfortable with peace negotiations that left out Britain's ally, the Dutch.

 After a diplomatic mission to France for the purpose of negotiating preliminaries of peace, Shrewsbury became Lord Lieutenant of Ireland in 1713; but he was in London in July 1714 during the memorable crisis occasioned by the impending death of Queen Anne.
 On 29 July, when the queen was dying, the Earl of Oxford received his long-delayed dismissal from the office of Lord Treasurer.
 On 30 July, Shrewsbury and other ministers assembled at Kensington Palace and, being admitted to the queen's bedchamber, Bolingbroke recommended the appointment of Shrewsbury to the vacant treasurership; Anne at once placed the staff of that high office in the duke's hands.
-He was to be the very last person to hold that position but the first to have been Lord Lieutenant of Ireland, Lord Chamberlain and Lord Treasurer at the same time.
+He was to be the last person to hold that position but the first to have been Lord Lieutenant of Ireland, Lord Chamberlain and Lord Treasurer at the same time.